SiliPSX/PS4OfflineAccountActivator/README.md

 # PS4OfflineAccountActivator

 Activates PSN account on jailbroken PS4 allowing you to export save data to USB among other things.
-The offsets are for 6.72 fw version.
-You'll have to wait for jogolden  or someone else to update ps4debug for 6.72.
+The offsets are for 7.02 fw version.

 For fw 5.05 you have the 5.05 branch.